jrmlhermitte/jrmlhermitte.github.io/_posts/2025-08-17-managing-papers-with-zotero-and-personal-file-server.md

     this 29MB pdf [Generating Physically Stable and Buildable Brick Structures from Text](https://arxiv.org/abs/2505.05469).
 The top 4 are actually textbooks, with the largest at 152MB.

+## How to Setup Your Own Secure Storage

 ### Step 1: Choose Your Server